DarrenChung63/Time-series-model-particel-filter/README.md

-# Particle Filter for Smoothing Time Series Model
+# Particle Filter for Time Series Model

 ## Overview
-This MATLAB function implements a particle filter for estimating state variables in a smoothing time series model.
+This MATLAB function implements a particle filter for estimating state variables in a time-series model.
 It incorporates different types of Gaussian and non-Gaussian noise models and performs state estimation using a particle-based Bayesian filtering approach.

 ## Features
 - Implements a particle filter with residual resampling.